NivaldoFarias/translate-react/README.md

 This project automates the translation process of React's documentation to any language.
 It uses the following workflow:

-1. Fetching untranslated markdown files from the React docs repository
+1. Verifying GitHub token permissions and synchronizing fork with upstream
-2. Managing translation state through SQLite snapshots to handle interruptions
+2. Managing translation state through SQLite snapshots for interruption recovery
+3. Fetching repository tree and identifying files for translation
+4. Processing files in batches with real-time progress tracking
-3. Translating content using OpenRouter models with strict glossary rules
+5. Translating content using OpenAI models with strict glossary rules
-4. Creating branches and pull requests with translations
+6. Creating branches and pull requests with translations
-5. Tracking progress through GitHub issues
+7. Tracking progress through GitHub issues
-6. Managing cleanup and error recovery
+8. Managing cleanup and error recovery

 ## Prerequisites

 - [Bun](https://bun.sh) runtime
 - GitHub Personal Access Token with repo permissions
-- OpenRouter API Key
+- OpenAI API Key
 - Node.js v20+
 - SQLite3